 There’s impressive CG works on Shinigamis Ryuk and Ren while the cast also includes some really strong supporting actors.
 The ones who made an impression are Yutaka Matsushige as Soichiro Yagami, Shugo Oshinari as Teru Mukami, and Goki Maeda as Touta Matsuda.

 There may have been some excessively dramatic moments in the show but I like that Yagami Light was made into a more relatable character.
 His transformation from average to megalomaniac deeply shows just how the possession of this kind of power can affect a person.
 The Lord of the Rings kind of thing.

-In Death Note’s 2006 live action movies, there was a clear distinction between who’s good and who’s evil.
+In Death Note’s 2006 live-action movie, there was a clear distinction between who’s good and who’s evil.
 I was rooting for L the entire time but this drama version totally fleshed out Light’s character and Kubota’s performance made me sympathize with his inner struggle at times.
-His scenes with his father were simply heart tugging.
+His scenes with his earnest father were simply heart-tugging.

 The writers’ gamble to make these major changes paid off.
 This is the kind of drama that will make both long term fans want to check it out and the uninitiated to be curious about the original.
 This piques interest and stirs debate.
 People can’t rely on online reviews since it all comes down to one’s preference.
-I’d recommend binge watching (with an open mind) since Death Note 2015 is not one without flaws.
+I’d recommend binge-watching (with an open mind) since Death Note 2015 is not one without flaws.
 I just love it for its entirety.
-More than just Yagami Light and L’s constant one-upping each other’s wits, the story pulls me in emotionally as we get to see just how awesome these two could’ve been together had they met under different circumstances.
+It shows its unconventional antagonistic protagonist and the all-grey conflict that makes Death Note such a timeless classic.
+More than just Yagami Light and L’s constant one-upping each other’s wits, the story pulls us in emotionally as we get to see just how these two could’ve been the best of friends had they met under different circumstances.